Department of Radiology

 Development of roentgenology-radiology education is associated with the former Kaunas Medical Institute, Department of Roentgenology and radiology, established in 1956.
 Department chairs were: P. Jašinskas (1956-1972), E.Keleras (1972-1977), L.Gradauskas (1977-1983).
 Subsequently, the department name and structure was changed many times.
 In 1983 two small departments merged to form a single unit of Anaesthesiology, Intensive care and Radiology department , lead by A.Lukoševičiūtė (1983-1989 ), the head of Radiology sector was L.Gradauskas .

 In 1989the Deartment of Roentgenology-radiology started mentoring Oncology course, and was called the Department of Radiology and Oncology.
 The head of the Department head was Z.Satkevičius, while of the Oncology sector - S. Jarašius .
 This cathedral unit was active until 1991.
 During the entire period of existence of the Department there worked many outstanding physicians (as assistant, associate professors) J.Šukytė - Čaikauskienė , A.Sutkus, H.Gintautas , R.D.Bandzaitienė , V.T.Ragaišienė , J.Kiudelis , E.Juozaitytė , A.Basevičius , D.Virvičiūtė - Skorupskienė and others.
 Specialized diagnostic offices were set up accordingly: 1963 – in Consultative clinic, 1979 – in Neurosurgery block, 1989 – in Endocrinology block.
 Special contrast medium, functional imaging, ultrasound, interventional techniques, computer tomography were installed and customized and radionuclide diagnostics started to develop.
 Since 1991 the Department of Radiology is formed.
 Its leaders accordingly: Dr .V.
 Stankevičius (1991-1992) , Professor L.Gradauskas (1992-1997), Professor Z.V.
 Satkevičius (1997-2002) and Professor A. Basevičius (since 2002 till now).
 Five divisions were formed in current Radiology department - Roentgenology (head - Dr .
 E.Jonaitienė ), Tomography (head - prof. S.Lukoševičius ), Interventional Radiology (head – Assoc.prof.
 R. S. Kaupas ), Nuclear Medicine (head - Dr .
 G. Kuprionis ) and the department of Radiological diagnostics at Hospital of Lithuanian University of Health Sciences Kauno Klinikos branch Oncology hospital (head - Dr .
 I. Gineikienė ).
 In 2012 a new Radiological Diagnostic Center adapted for clinical diagnostic and pedagogical work , was established, which conducts the most difficult MCT (multislice computed tomography ), MRI (magnetic resonance imaging), PET ( Positron Emission Tomography) and other nuclear medicine studies.
 At present seven specialized sectors are operating in the department - Neuroradiology, Abdominal and pelvic radiology, Thoracic radiology, Musculoskeletal radiology, Soft tissue of the head-neck radiology, Cardiovascular radiology and Special radiology.
-Now the Department of Radiology employs over 200 people, of who – over 80 physicians and radiologists, specialists of ultrasound, over 40 residents, over 80 radiology technologists and nursing staff.
-Department of Radiology – the largest radiological diagnostic department in Lithuania with concentrated modern radiological diagnostic equipment - digital x-ray and mammography machines and cabinets , 10 units of ultrasound diagnostical equipment, four CT’s, three magnetic resonance imaging machines, three gamma cameras, angiography and bone densitometry (DXA) devices, the only one in Lithuania – PET (positron emission tomography) machine.
-Radiological studies are carried out round-the-clock, with the help of non-stop duty of of 2 physician radiologists and two radiology residents posts.
+Now the Department of Radiology employs over 250 people, of who – over 100 physicians and radiologists, specialists of ultrasound, over 50 residents, over 80 radiology technologists and nursing staff.
+Department of Radiology – the largest radiological diagnostic department in Lithuania with concentrated modern radiological diagnostic equipment - digital x-ray and mammography machines and cabinets , 10 units of ultrasound diagnostical equipment, four CT’s, three magnetic resonance imaging machines, three gamma cameras, angiography and bone densitometry (DXA) devices, one of two in Lithuania – PET (positron emission tomography) machine.
+Radiological studies are carried out round-the-clock, with the help of non-stop duty of of 3 physician radiologists and three radiology residents posts.
 If necessary, at any time of the day not only diagnostic but also therapeutic interventional radiology procedures can be performed.
 Couints of radiological investigations and procedures are constantly growing.
-In 2012, over 300 thousand conventional radiographic studies, over 30 thousand mammography screening, over 2,5 thousand bone densitometry (DXA) studies, more than 55 thousand ultrasound imaging, over 29 thousand CT studies, over 3,6 thousand MRI studies, over seven thousand nuclear medicine studies (our of which – 300 PET studies), over three thousand interventional radiology diagnostic and therapeutic procedures were performed.
+In 2017, over 300 thousand conventional radiographic studies, about 30 thousand mammography screening, about 3,0 thousand bone densitometry (DXA) studies, more than 60 thousand ultrasound imaging, over 38 thousand CT studies, over 8 thousand MRI studies, over fourteen thousand nuclear medicine studies (of which over 800 PET studies), over four thousand interventional radiology diagnostic and therapeutic procedures were performed.
 Department of Radiology is the only in Lithuania that performes specialized cardiovascular CT (with 320 slice machine) studies, fetal MRI imaging, specialized functional MRI and CT (perfusion imaging) and a number of other studies.

 Science and Studies

 In 2003 Nuclear Medicine division staff Department of Radiology organized TATENA international courses fo the first time in Kaunas.
-In 2006 Department of Radiology organized the 1st Baltic Congress of Radiology which took place in Kaunas.
+In 2006 Department of Radiology organized the 1st Baltic Congress of Radiology which took place in Kaunas and in 2018 (October 5-6) the Seventh Baltic Congress of Radiology also will take place in Kaunas.
 The Department is often open to the public from foreign counterparts - the U.S., France, Denmark , Sweden, who are involved in the final residency examinations, defending dissertations and thesis, providing consultatiions and diagnostic assistance.
 Physicians of the department often attend seminars, conferences, and various term internships in Lithuania and abroad.
 In recent years, the physicians and residents of the department of Radiology improved their knowledge and mastered new diagnostic techniques in long-term studies (2-6 months of duration) in recognized apprenticeship foreign scientific centers: Geneva (Switzerland ), London (UK) , Turku (Finland), Bologna (Italy), Grenoble (France), Barcelona (Spain), and elsewhere.

 Clinical radiology is being studied by students, residents, elaborating physician radiologists, radiology technologists.
-Department of Radiology approved or renewed training in 27 programs (?), in which physicians of other medical specialties may study and elaborate.
-Department of Radiology reviewed and endorsed new Radiology residency program (soon to get accreditation by the European Union).
+Department of Radiology approved or renewed training in 17 programs, in which physicians of other medical specialties may study and elaborate.
+Department of Radiology reviewed and endorsed new Radiology residency program (accredited by the European Society of Radiology).
 Students pending doctorate thesis at LUHS (Lithuanian University of Health Sciences) constantly select three programmes of doctorate studies of Radiology.
 Radiology studies are being carried out in various courses and modules (Respiratory, Oncology and Hematology, Movement system , Neurosciences, etc.) for students of Faculty of Medicine, Faculty of Odontology, Students of Oral hygiene, etc.

-In the period of 2002-2012 15 doctorate dissertations of neuroradiology, abdominal radiology, nuclear medicine, thoracal radiology themes were defended in the department of Radiology.
-Staff of the department prepared and released the first in Lithuania textbook of "Basics of Radiology" (2005), served updated release and expanded "Basics of Radiology Edition” (expected to be released in 2013), started to prepare the individual anatomical and pathological changes in the areas of educational-methodical radiology.
+In the period of 2002-2017 20 doctorate dissertations of neuroradiology, abdominal radiology, nuclear medicine, thoracal radiology themes were defended in the department of Radiology.
+Staff of the department prepared and released the first in Lithuania textbook of "Basics of Radiology" (2005), expanded "Basics of Radiology Edition” ( 2013), started to prepare the individual anatomical and pathological changes in the areas of educational-methodical radiology.

 New research works are in progress.
 New trends are being implemented in the department of Radiology: "Optimisation of investigation of early oncological diseases and disease spread evaluation by means of radiological methods ".
 Department of Radiology is a partner in various "hard" and “soft" research projects with various departments of LUHS: Cardiology, Pulmonology and Immunology, Neurology, Neurosurgery, Oncology-Hematology, Gastroenterology and etc.) and other private and public partners (UAB “Inta”, "Ortho Baltic”, LUHS Veterinary Academy, LSU, KTU, VGTU).